FlowCrypt/flowcrypt-browser/README.md

 > ℹ️ Note: The `build` folder also contains other versions of the browser extension.

-To load the extension in Google Chrome, please follow these steps:
+✔️ To load the extension in Google Chrome, please follow these steps:

 1. Open your Chrome browser and navigate to `chrome://extensions/`.
 2. If it isn't already enabled, toggle on the **Developer mode**.
 The switch button is located at the top-right corner.
 3. Click on the **Load unpacked** button.
 4. Browse to the `flowcrypt-browser/build` folder and select the appropriate project version, either `chrome-consumer` or `chrome-enterprise`.

-Similarly, to load the extension in Firefox, please follow these steps:
+✔️ To load the extension in Firefox, please follow these steps:

 1. Open your Firefox browser and navigate to `about:debugging`.
 2. Click on the **This Firefox** tab.